college-questr/questr-front-end/README.md

 # qeustr-front-end

-  This project is about creating an app that can guide college student by giving them resources specifc to their school instructors and classes
+  Questr, an Open Source platform giving student a place they can ask questions related to their classes and professors.
+Which allow them to build communities that's good enough to support themselves and other individuals who don't have tutors or friends to study with.

 # Rules for contributing